-Year 4 won this year’s Borough Gymnastics Festival.
-The Festival was held at the Southbury Leisure Centre.
+Our Year 3/4 team won this year’s Borough Gymnastics Festival.
+The Festival was held at Southbury and Edmonton Leisure Centres.
+Year 5/6 team came in second.
 All their performances were outstanding.
 They put many hours of training in during their lunch breaks.
-Many Thanks to Gabriel who assisted in their training; he has won a Gold medal at national level and worked very hard […]
+Many Thanks to Gabriel who assisted in their training; he has won a […]

 The St Cecilia Autumn Music Concert with the choir, guitar group and string group on Thursday evening was a resounding success.
 The children confidently performed and showed us just how talented they all are!!